 7. Challenges and Limitations of Genetic Mapping

-Despite its transformative potential, genetic mapping faces several practical and scientific challenges that can hinder its seamless application in crop improvement.30,21 Many essential traits — such as yield, drought tolerance, and nutrient-use efficiency — are governed by multiple genes and influenced by environmental conditions.30 This complexity makes it difficult to map these traits accurately and consistently across diverse settings.
-Additionally, the interaction between genotype and environment (G×E) often leads to variable trait expression, complicating the selection process.34 To map such traits reliably, researchers need large, genetically diverse populations, multi-location field trials, and high-density markers — all of which demand substantial resources, time, and technical expertise.31,32
+Despite its transformative potential, genetic mapping faces several practical and scientific challenges that can hinder its effective application in crop improvement.30,21 Many essential traits — such as yield, drought tolerance, and nutrient-use efficiency — are governed by multiple genes and influenced by environmental conditions.30 This complexity makes it difficult to map these traits accurately and consistently across diverse settings.
+Additionally, the interaction between genotype and environment (G×E) often leads to variable trait expression, complicating the selection process.34 Map such traits reliably, required large, genetically diverse populations, multi-location field trials, and high-density markers — all of which demand substantial resources, time, and technical expertise.31,32

 Moreover, the implementation of genetic mapping is often constrained by limitations in infrastructure, funding, and data management.
 High-throughput sequencing and genotyping technologies, along with advanced bioinformatics tools, are still inaccessible to many breeding programs in developing regions.
 Even when genes or QTLs are successfully mapped, translating that knowledge into farmer-ready varieties requires several breeding cycles, regulatory approvals, and functional seed systems.
 Ethical considerations, intellectual property rights, and lack of public awareness about biotechnological innovations can further slow down the adoption of genetically improved crops.
 Addressing these barriers requires coordinated efforts in capacity building, policy reform, open-access data sharing, and farmer-centric innovation delivery.32,33